 Emotions and mental driving skills

-A mind that is preoccupied by an extreme emotion is less capable of managing other tasks effectively.
+A mind that is preoccupied with an extreme emotion is less capable of managing other tasks effectively.
 If you drive while under the influence of anger, sadness, excitement or infatuation, you will:

 - Have a harder time thinking clearly

 - Be more reactive to mistakes made by other drivers

 As we know, being a safe driver rests on being an attentive driver.
 While emotionally impaired, it is physically impossible to be properly attentive to the roadway and the driving task.